-How 1 Company Pulls Carbon From The Air, Aiming To Avert A Climate Catastrophe
+How One Company Pulls Carbon From The Air, Aiming To Avert A Climate Catastrophe

 Carbon Engineering has been working for nearly a decade on the technology behind a "direct air capture" pilot plant, which sits just outside its office.

-The process of capturing CO2 starts with an "air contactor," which looks like an over-sized semi-trailer with a huge fan on top.
+The process of capturing CO2 starts with an "air contactor," which looks like an oversized semitrailer with a huge fan on top.
 In front there's a black grill with a solution containing potassium hydroxide flowing down it, so it sounds like a waterfall.
-Once the solution meets the air it captures and retains carbon dioxide.
+Once the solution meets the air, it captures and retains carbon dioxide.

 That may sound simple, but it's not.
 Even though scientists say there's too much CO2 in the atmosphere now, it's at a very small concentration — only about 0.04 percent.

-"So you have to pull in a huge volume of air to get that CO2 and that's really the trick to direct air capture," says Jenny McCahill, a chemist and engineer who works for Carbon Engineering.
+"So you have to pull in a huge volume of air to get that CO2, and that's really the trick to direct air capture," says Jenny McCahill, a chemist and engineer who works for Carbon Engineering.

 Next, more chemicals are added and the solution is heated to create white pellets that look like the filling in bean bag chairs.
 These contain about 50 percent CO2.